The below are the 10 most common questions that I receive in relation to the Employer Nomination Scheme Subclass 186 visa.

 In my view, even if the Department is informed about your cessation of employment, they will not act to cancel your permanent residency visa unless they are provided with some clear evidence of fraud or misleading behaviour in relation to your visa application.

-5) Do I need to work for 2 years on a 457 visa in the nominated position before I can apply for a ENS 186 visa?
+5) Do I need to work for 3 years on a 457 and/or 482 TSS visa in the nominated position before I can apply for a ENS 186 visa?

 Not necessarily.
 There are three eligibility pathways which you can satisfy in order to obtain a 186 visa.
-Completing 2 years of work as a 457 visa holder in the nominated role with your sponsoring employer is just one of the pathways.
+Completing 3 years of work as a 457 and/or 482 TSS visa holder in the nominated role with your sponsoring employer is just one of the pathways, which is called the Temporary Residence Transition stream.

-Have a read of this post which explains the Temporary Residence Transition Stream (i.e. 2 years of employment as a 457 visa holder) and the pathway under the Direct Entry Stream.
+Have a read of this post which explains the Temporary Residence Transition Stream and the pathway under the Direct Entry Stream.

-6) For the Temporary Residence Transition Stream, can I count work from another employer, or work that I completed while holding a visa other than a 457 visa?
+6) For the Temporary Residence Transition Stream, can I count work from another employer, or work that I completed while holding a visa other than a 457 or 482 TSS visa?

-You can only count the duration of your employment as a 457 visa holder (not any other visa).
+You can only count the duration of your employment as a 457 or 482 TSS visa holder (not any other visas).
 The employment must be with the sponsor for your 186 visa.
 You cannot count employment with a previous employer.

 7) What is the English language requirement for the 186 visa?